Government Shutdown Resources

 Internal Revenue Service

-The current government shutdown does not affect the tax filing and payment responsibilities of taxpayers.
-If you requested and were granted a federal tax extension, the deadline to file your tax return was set for October 15.
+The partial government shutdown does not affect the tax filing and payment responsibilities of taxpayers.

 Are there any exceptions?